A review of the Luxor Casino in Vegas, Sphinx and all!

-I think you will have guessed by now that we enjoy our trips to Vegas, even though we are an online roulette guide based that focuses on the UK.
+I think you will have guessed by now that we enjoy our trips to Vegas, even though we are an online roulette guide.

 The Luxor has gone for more of the entertainment end of the market (Studio City Macau has copied this strategy in the Asian gambling capital- time will tell if it was a good bet).

 But that means it´s also pretty good value- we wouldn’t say it was cheap (especially when Vegas is busy), but you do get good value for money here with its buffets and large rooms.
 And the pool area is big.

 You´ll find the Luxor at the southern end of the Las Vegas Strip.
 It´s next to the Mandalay Bay Casino to the south and the Excalibur to the north.
 They are all connected by free express and trams.
 All of the casinos are owned and run by the Mandalay Resort Group.
 Like the Bellagio, this hotel also featured in the Hangover- the smash hit movie about a bunch of guys who head to Vegas for a disastrous stag evening.
 They lose the groom.

 We found the staff to be friendly, we liked the breakfast (which is also top of our criteria list for hotels) and we got a great deal.

 The Luxor Las Vegas is owned and run by MGM Resorts.
 There are more than 2,000 slot machines and 87 table games spread over 120,000-square-foot (11,000 m2) of casino floor – plenty of action, and of course you are on the Strip (albeit at one end of it), so it´s easy to walk along to the other casinos.

 Playing Roulette at the Luxor Casino